voidauth/voidauth/README.md

 * Custom Branding and CSS
 * ZXCVBN Password Complexity Rules

-VoidAuthn is accessed through an easy to use web interface, meant to make user sign-in and domain management simple.
+void-auth is accessed through an easy to use web interface, meant to make user sign-in and domain management simple.
 The web app also has a configurable app title, logo, and theme color so you can make your sign-in page match your brand.

 ## Screenshots